nethacked/nethacked/README.md

 While pull requests are the preferred method for tracking your patch submissions, there are certainly other ways you can contribute bug fixes.
 You could create an issue in our [issue tracker](https://github.com/nethacked/nethacked/issues) that specifies a particular bug and directs us to the downloadable patch required to fix it, for example.
 But again, sending pull requests is the preferred method.

 If you'd like to help the project in any other way, please let us know.
+Contact us via GitHub, or via email to *nethacked dot project at gmail*.

 Getting the code
 -----------------------------------------------------------------------------